-The authors led a culture change that focused on a new leadership model for middle- to upper-level managers.
+The authors led a culture change focused on a new leadership model for middle- to upper-level managers.

 - Awareness focused on getting the model out the Lear’s management.
 “We spent some money on publicity, including framed posters, mousepads, and even a sculpture commissioned for the headquarters lobby.
 The leadership model and related descriptions went out in the 20 languages used by Lear managers around the world.”

-In addition, while Lear’s review process was structured to occur quarterly, the kinds of conversations that were described in the article for the first review would be more effective if they occurred in an ongoing way.
+In addition, while Lear’s review process was structured to occur quarterly, the kinds of conversations described in the article for the first review were effective if they occurred in an ongoing way.

 Finally, even this process did not avoid resistance, as the authors claim in the title.